-Not only is it the perfect place to do business it is also rich in natural attractions boasting several lakes, nestled in forested, hilly parkland settings and home to a variety of wildlife.
+Not only is the Region the perfect place to do business, it is also being discovered as a premiere tourism destination.
+Nestled in forested, hilly parkland, it is rich in natural attractions boasting several lakes, campgrounds, golf-courses, hiking trails, craft breweries, distilleries and restaurants.